-Therefore, our first hypothesis concerns the effect that punishment has on the relative stigma against the EP.
-We conjecture that punishment that is devoid of self-serving motives sends a stronger normative message regarding what is considered appropriate behavior and therefore triggers a relatively stronger change in the stigma against the EP relative to the case without punishment.
+In particular, we conjecture that punishment that is devoid of self-serving motives may send a stronger normative message regarding what is considered appropriate behavior and therefore trigger a relatively stronger change in the stigma against the EP compared to the case without punishment.
 In particular, let ΔS^{Self} be the difference between S{Pun} and S{NoPun} in the Self treatment, and ΔS^{Other} be the difference in the Other treatment.
 We conjecture that ΔS^{Other} is likely to be positive since choosing the EP is likely to trigger strong stigma especially when a principal is willing to reduce his/her own payoffs to impose a fee when the agent's choice harms a third party.
 On the other hand, the effect may be smaller in the Self treatment, where the normative message of punishment may be "diluted" by the fact that the principal has a direct interest at stake in the choice of the agent.
 In fact, if punishment is perceived as self-servingly coercive (after all, choosing the EP maximizes joint profits and makes the agent and the third party better off), ΔS^{Self} may even be negative, i.e. punishment may reduce the stigma against the EP if choosing the EP is seen as a legitimate form of retaliation against self-serving punishment.
-We summarize these considerations in the following pre-registered hypothesis:
+We summarize these considerations in the following pre-registered conjecture:

-Hypothesis 1: Other-regarding punishment increases the stigma against choosing the EP more than self-serving punishment.
+Conjecture 1: Other-regarding punishment increases the stigma against choosing the EP more than self-serving punishment.